byronbytes/Tasks/README.md

 - Settings:
   - Ability to change the theme of Tasks.
 (Dark / Light Mode)
   - View and delete Cleanup Summaries that Tasks created.
+  - Toggle the ability to turn on or off cleanup logs.
   - Change general settings about Tasks.
   - Checking for updates.
 (WIP)
   - Change the language of Tasks.
 (WIP)